Triage: Cardiac Arrest

 -

-Case Outcome: K 2.6, trop 110, proximal LAD and 90% RCA occlusions, post cath trop 4,000, not rechecked after that.
-EF 27% (stunned).
-At 48 hours following commands, extubated.
-At 4 weeks remembering all passwords and no exertional limitations.
+Case Outcome: K+ was 2.6, troponin was 110.
+Cath showed both 90% proximal LAD and 90% RCA occlusions.
+Post cath troponin was 4,000, and was not rechecked after that.
+EF on echo was 27% (stunned).
+At 48 hours he was following commands, and was extubated.
+At 4 weeks he felt normal including remembering all his passwords and having no exertional limitations.